 20. Pygmy Marmoset Population

-- The population size of pygmy marmoset is considerable and covering a large area.
+- The population size of the pygmy marmoset is considerable and covers a large area.

 - A thorough census that was monitored from September 1976 to January 1978 on a 3 km2 sample area in the lowland forest of Amazon estimated the population of pygmy marmoset as 51.5 individuals (independently moving) in every per square kilometer area.